 While in North Bay, Carol and Glenn felt the welcoming and generous love of their fellow Canadian neighbours once again!
-They were invited into a couples home for dinner that they previously met on Lake superior!
-Otto and Jennifer were part of a kayaking group!
-They remembered that Carol and Glenn were going to be passing through North Bay and kindly invited them over for a delicious dinner.
-Jennifer and Otto also gave Carol and Glenn their weather radio to borrow as theirs had broke!
+They were invited into a couples home for dinner that they previously met on Lake Superior! ottO was the guide of a kayaking group! ottO remembered that Carol and Glenn were going to be passing through North Bay and kindly invited them over for a delicious dinner. ottO also gave Carol and Glenn his weather radio to borrow on Lake Superior as theirs had broke!
 This was an invaluable resource at the time!
 And they were extremely thankful and grateful!
 Check out the picture below.

 Below are a few pictures of Carol and Glenn portaging through North Bay.
 They had a 10 km portage from Lake Nippissing to Trout Lake!

 They only spent a short time on Trout Lake before reaching the Mattawa River!
 The Mattawa River had some seriously technical portaging for Carol and Glenn to complete!
-The most technical so far!
-The Talon Chutes Portage was by far the most challenging yet, Since they had to do 6 portages in one day!
+The most technical portage Talon Chutes Portage. was by far the most challenging yet in their cross-Canada canoe trip.